History of Social Security in the United States: 1983 Amendments

 After the 1977 amendments, the economic assumptions surrounding Social Security projections continued to be overly optimistic as the program moved toward a crisis.
 For example, COLAs were attached to increases in the CPI.
 This meant that they changed with prices, instead of wages.
 Before the 1970s, wage measurements exceeded changes in price.
 In the 1970s, however, this reversed and real wages decreased.
 This meant that FICA revenues could not keep up with the increasing benefits that were being given out.
 Continued high unemployment levels also lowered the amount of Social Security tax that could be collected.
 These two developments were decreasing the Social Security Trust Fund reserves.
 In 1982, projections indicated that the Social Security Trust Fund would run out of money by 1983, and there was talk of the system being unable to pay benefits.

 The National Commission on Social Security Reform (NCSSR), chaired by Alan Greenspan, was empaneled to investigate the long-run solvency of Social Security.
 The 1983 Amendments to the SSA were based on the NCSSR's Final Report.
 The NCSSR recommended enacting a six-month delay in the COLA and changing the tax-rate schedules for the years between 1984 and 1990.
 It also proposed an income tax on the Social Security benefits of higher-income individuals.
 This meant that benefits in excess of a household income threshold, generally $25,000 for singles and $32,000 for couples (the precise formula computes and compares three different measures) became taxable.
 These changes were important for generating revenue in the short term.

 Also of concern was the long-term prospect for Social Security because of demographic considerations.
 Of particular concern was the issue of what would happen when people born during the post–World War II baby boom retired.
 The NCSSR made several recommendations for addressing the issue.
 Under the 1983 amendments to Social Security, a previously enacted increase in the payroll tax rate was accelerated, additional employees were added to the system, the full-benefit retirement age was slowly increased, and up to one-half of the value of the Social Security benefit was made potentially taxable income.

 Social Security Trust Fund

-The 1983 Amendments also included a provision to exclude the Social Security Trust Fund from the unified budget (to take it "off-budget").
-Yet today Social Security is treated like all the other trust funds of the Unified Budget.
+The Social Security Trust Fund has also toggled back-and-forth between being treated for accounting purposes as an "off-budget" item to an "on-budget" item—broadly speaking, whether the Trust Fund is to be included in calculations used to determine budget surpluses, deficits, or whether a given budget is considered "balanced".
+When the President or Congress pursue a "Unified Budget" approach, the Trust Fund is considered on-budget.
+Historically: